October 11-19, 2020

 Day 1 – October 11, 2020

-Welcome to your Panama Introduction to Tropical Biodiversity Tour!
+Welcome to your Introduction to Tropical Biodiversity Tour!

-You will be met at the airport and transferred to the Canopy Tower Eco-lodge, just a 45-minute drive through Panama City to the lush lowland rainforests along the Panama Canal.
+You will be met at the airport and transferred to the Canopy Tower, just a 45-minute drive from Panama City to the lush lowland rainforests along the Panama Canal.
 As you enjoy a cold drink, we suggest you make your way up to the observation deck overlooking the vast forest canopy of Soberania National Park.
-The great raptor migration is underway, consisting of mainly Turkey Vultures and Swainson’s Hawks, with a mix of at least twenty other species.
+The great raptor migration is underway at this time of year, consisting of huge numbers of Turkey Vultures and Swainson’s Hawks, with a mix of at least twenty other species.
 On a single day in 2014, it was estimated that two million raptors passed over the narrow Isthmus of Panama.
 Raptors conserve energy during their long migrations by riding warm columns of air that form only over land.
-Thus the migrating birds are forced together over the Isthmus and easily seen.
+Therefore the migrating birds are forced together over the Isthmus and easily seen.

-From the canopy observation deck you can view many stunning tropical birds but mammals and reptiles are present too.
-It is common to see Geoffroy’s Tamarins, Mantled Howler Monkeys, Brown-throated Three-toed Sloths and Green Iguanas in the rainforest canopy.
+From the observation deck you can also view many stunning tropical birds, mammals and reptiles.
+It is common to see Geoffroy’s Tamarins, Mantled Howlers, Brown-throated Three-toed Sloths and Green Iguanas in the rainforest canopy.
 Green-and-Black Dart Poison Frogs have been seen just outside the front doors of the Tower, along with mating Turnip-tailed Geckos.
 Tungara Frogs call loudly there and you can often find their foam nests nearby.
 It is an exciting place to stay.